adammiller1/architecture-center/docs/anti-patterns/busy-front-end/index.md

 }
 ```

-However, although this approach theoretically improves response time for the user, it
-introduces a small overhead associated with creating and managing a new thread.
-Additionally, the work performed by this method still consumes CPU, memory, and other
-resources.
-Enabling this process to run asynchronously might actually be damaging to
-performance as users can possibly trigger a large number of these operations
-simultaneously, in an uncontrolled manner.
-In turn, this has an effect on any other
-operations that the server is attempting to perform.
-Furthermore, there is a finite
-limit to the number of threads that a server can run, determined by a number of
-factors such as available computing resource capacity and the number of CPU cores.
-When the system reaches its limit, applications are likely to receive an exception
-when they attempt to start a new thread.
+This approach solves the immediate problem, by not waiting inside the `Post` method for a long-running task to complete.
+But the work performed by this method still consumes CPU, memory, and other resources.
+Enabling this process to run asynchronously might actually damage performance, as users can trigger a large number of these operations simultaneously, in an uncontrolled manner.
+There is a limit to the number of threads that a server can run.
+Past this limit, the application is likely to get an exception when it tries to start a new thread.

+That does *not* mean you should avoid all asynchronous operations.
+Performing an asynchronous await on a network call is a recommended practice, for example.
+(See [Synchronous I/O antipattern][sync-io]) The problem here is that CPU-intensive work was spawned on another thread.

 ### Implement the solution and verify the result

-Running the [sample solution][fullDemonstrationOfSolution] in a production environment
-and using AppDynamics to monitor performance generated the following results.
-The load
-was similar to that shown earlier, but the response times of requests to the
-`UserProfile` controller is now much faster and the volume of requests overall was
-greatly increased over the same duration (23565 against 2759 earlier).
-A much bigger
+The following image shows performance monitoring after the solution was implemented.
+The load was similar to that shown earlier, but the response times of requests to the `UserProfile` controller  are now much faster, and the volume of requests increased over the same duration, from 2759 to 23565.
-volume of requests was made to the `WorkInBackground` controller compared to the
-earlier tests due to the increased efficiency of these requests.
-However, you should
-not compare the throughput and response time for these requests to those shown earlier
-as the work being performed is very different (queuing a request rather than
-performing a time consuming calculation).

 ![AppDynamics Business Transactions pane showing the effects of the response times of all requests when the WorkInBackground controller is used][AppDynamics-Transactions-Background-Requests]

+Note that the `WorkInBackground` controller also handled a much larger volume of requests.
+However, that's not a direct comparison, because the work being performed in this controller is very different from the original coder.
+The new version simply queues a request, rather than performing a time consuming calculation.
+The main point is that this method no longer drags down the entire system under load.

-The CPU and network utilization also illustrate the improved performance.
-The CPU
-utilization never reached 100% and the volume of network requests handled was far
-greater than earlier and did not tail off until the workload dropped.
+CPU and network utilization also show the improved performance.
+The CPU utilization never reached 100%, and the volume of handled network requests was far greater than earlier, and did not tail off until the workload dropped.

 ![AppDynamics metrics showing the CPU and network utilization for the WorkInBackground controller][AppDynamics-Metrics-Background-Requests]

-Repeating the controlled load test over 5 minutes for users submitting a mixture of
-all requests against the `UserProfile` and `WorkInBackground` controllers gives the
-following results.
+The following graph shows the results of a load test.
+The overall volume of requests serviced is greatly improved compared to the the earlier tests.

 ![Load-test results for the BackgroundImageProcessing controller][Load-Test-Results-Background]

-This graph confirms the improvement in performance of the system as a result of
-offloading the intensive processing to the worker role.
-The overall volume of requests
-serviced is greatly improved compared to the earlier tests.

 Relocating the resource-hungry workload to a separate set of processes should improve
 responsiveness for most requests, but the resource-hungry tasks may take